-As kids gain mastery over language skills, they become more sophisticated in their conversational abilities.
-Kids ages 4 to 5 years can follow complex directions and enthusiastically talk about things they do.
+As kids gain master language skills, they also develop their conversational abilities.
+Kids 4 to 5 years old can follow more complex directions and enthusiastically talk about things they do.
 They can make up stories, listen attentively to stories, and retell stories.

-Sentence structures may now incorporate five or more words, and vocabulary is between 1,000 and 2,000 words.
-Speech at this age should be completely intelligible, although there may be some developmental sound errors and stuttering, particularly among boys.
+Their sentence structures may now include five or more words, and their vocabulary is between 1,000 and 2,000 words.
+Speech at this age should be completely understandable, although there may be some developmental sound errors and stuttering, particularly among boys.

 If a specific communication deficit or delay is suspected, the doctor may recommend a speech-language evaluation.
 A child who also appears to be delayed in other areas of development may be referred to a developmental pediatrician or psychologist.

 Communication problems among kids in this age group include:

 Some kids will outgrow these problems.
 For others, speech therapy or further evaluation might be needed.
 Your doctor will help determine whether your child would benefit from speech and language evaluation and treatment.